Black Hole Cold Brew: Fermi Degeneracy Pressure: Black Hole Mass

 As an application, we use Eq.~\ref{eq:critical2} to estimate the mass of marginally stable neutron stars as $0.7\,{\rm M_\odot}$, by taking $m \approx 0.94\,{\rm GeV}$, assuming the neutrons form a degenerate, cold Fermi gas.
 The corresponding compactness is $C \approx 0.12$ (Table~\ref{table:FD0}).
 This estimate agrees remarkably well with the results of Ref.~\cite{Oppenheimer:1939ne}.
 Observationally, neutron star masses are typically around $2\,{\rm M_\odot}$ with compactness $C \approx 0.25$.
 The discrepancy arises because the ideal-gas assumption breaks down in the stellar core due to strong nuclear interactions.
 The repulsive nuclear forces stiffen the equation of state, leading to larger masses and higher compactness.

-Now we consider scenarios where dark matter clumps collapse in to black holes due to gravothermal evolution, such as in the self-interacting dark matter framework~\cite{Balberg:2001qg,Feng:2020kxv,Feng:2021rst}.
+Now we consider scenarios where dark matter clumps collapse into black holes due to gravothermal evolution, such as in the self-interacting dark matter framework~\cite{Balberg:2001qg,Feng:2020kxv,Feng:2021rst}.
 For fermonic dark matter, there is a lower bound on the particle mass, i.e., the Tremaine-Gunn bound~\cite{Tremaine:1979we}, below which dark matter halos cannot form.
 Recent studies found that the lower bound is $m\gtrsim0.4\,{\rm~keV}/c^2$~\cite{Boyarsky:2008ju}, although it could be relaxed if many distinct species of fermions are allowed~\cite{Davoudiasl:2020uig}.
 Taking $m=0.4\,{\rm keV/c^2}$ in Eq.~\ref{eq:critical2}, we find that the critical mass is $3.9\times10^{12}\,{\rm M_\odot}$.
-This would be larger than the most massive supermassive black hole observed so far.
-For a thermally produced dark matter particle, the gravitational lensing constraint from JWST data set a lower limit on its mass of $6.1\,{\rm keV}/c^2$~\cite{Keeley:2024brx}, corresponding to a critical mass of $1.67\times10^{10}\,{\rm M_\odot}$ from Eq.~\ref{eq:critical2}.
+This would exceed the mass of the most massive supermassive black holes observed to date, $\sim10^{11}{\rm\,M_\odot}$~\cite{Brockamp:2016aa,Dullo:2017aa}.
+For a thermally produced dark matter particle, the gravitational lensing constraint from JWST data sets a lower limit on its mass of $6.1\,{\rm keV}/c^2$~\cite{Keeley:2024brx}, corresponding to a critical mass of $1.67\times10^{10}\,{\rm M_\odot}$ from Eq.~\ref{eq:critical2}.
 Conversely, if $\sim10^7\,{\rm M_\odot}$ black holes associated with the JWST little red dots~\cite{Matthee:2023utn,Harikane:2023aa,Kocevski:2023aa,Pacucci:2023oci,Maiolino:2023bpi} are formed through the collapse of degenerate fermionic cores, the particle mass is estimated as $m\sim100{\rm\,keV/c^2}$~\cite{Arguelles:2023hab,Arguelles:2023kqw}.

 Our model relies on the ideal-gas assumption, where the interactions among particles do not modify the equation of state.
 In a typical self-interacting dark matter scenario, there is a light mediator and its mass $m_\phi$ is smaller than dark matter particle mass $m$.
 Observations spanning dwarf galaxies to galaxy clusters require the self-interaction cross section to be velocity-dependent, ranging from $\sim 10\text{--}100\,{\rm cm^2/g}$ at $v \sim 10\,{\rm km/s}$ to $\sim 0.1\,{\rm cm^2/g}$ at $v \sim 1000\,{\rm km/s}$, which implies $m/m_\phi \sim 1000$~\cite{Tulin:2017ara}.
 For the ideal-gas assumption to hold, the average distance between particles in the core should be larger than the interaction range set by $\hbar/m_\phi c$.
 The average number density of particles within a sphere is $3M/(4\pi R^3 m)$.
 Hence the average distance $d$